Solonindia/DGRApp/README.md

 # DGRApp
-Daily Generation Report Application code
+Daily Generation Report Application code which will give stats of the organisation.